gramey02/project1/README.md

 ```

 ### Reverse-Transcription
-This process is very similar to the transcription process except that the reverse transcription process is mimicing the reverse strand of the nucleic acid.
-However, to a computer scientist, this process can be thought of as the nesting of functions: `reverse(transcribe(sequence))`
+This process is used to return the reverse of the complement strand.
+It is equivalent to a 'reverse(transcribe(seq))'.

 ```
 input  :     A C T G A A C C C